-147 The following SFRs are extensions to "BSI-PP-0035" Protection Profile (PP), related to the cryptographic services.
+The following SFRs are extensions to "BSI-PP-0035" Protection Profile (PP), related to the cryptographic services.

-Cryptographic operation (FCS\COP.1)
+Cryptographic operation (FCS_COP.1)

-148 The TSF shall perform the operations in Table 8 in accordance with a specified cryptographic algorithm in Table 8 and cryptographic key sizes of Table 8 that meet the standards in Table 8.
-The list of operations depends on the presence of crypto accelerators, as indicated in Table 8 (Restrict).
+The TSF shall perform the operations in Table 8 in accordance with a specified cryptographic algorithm in Table 8 and cryptographic key sizes of Table 8 that meet the standards in Table 8.